nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 I mean, Clark, you are the only one in this group that has actually gone out and fought the goblins for the past six months.
 Like, you you were part of the raiding parties and fighting.
 Totally forgot about that.
 That makes sense.
 I was like, why do they know me so well?

 Yeah.
 Of course.
 They know you because you are you are one of the people that was part of the raiding parties.
-Sameer and Yeah.
-Kahir were both fortifying the fortifying the town.
+Simear and Yeah.
+Cahir were both fortifying the fortifying the town.

 And, That's right.
-And Alwar was, kinda helping out with, like, town council business and that kind of stuff.
+And Alwor was, kinda helping out with, like, town council business and that kind of stuff.
 So Yeah.
 Okay.
 Can you real quick remind me?

 I don't where I don't even know where we're going.
 Okay.
 I'm looking for that one bad guy.
 You went when when you went through the Goblin Tunnels, you discovered that there were two exits out of the tunnels.
 Yep.